 Elizabeth has been a key advocate for Australia’s national paid parental leave scheme and domestic violence reform.
 She has championed the changes to the ASX Corporate Governance Principles to increase the number of women at decision making level.
-She has developed the Male Champions of Change strategy and worked with the Australian Government to strengthen gender equality laws and agencies.
+She has developed the Male Champions of Change strategy.

 In April 2011, the Government appointed Elizabeth, as Australia’s Sex Discrimination Commissioner, to lead the Commission’s Review into the Treatment of Women in the Australian Defence Force.
 Four reports on the Review were tabled in Australia’s Parliament and the Review concluded in March 2014.
 Elizabeth now leads the Commission’s collaborative work with the Australian Defence Force on embedding cultural change across Navy, Army and Air Force.

 Elizabeth is married and has two teenage children.